endrebak/featurefetch/README.md

                         Characteristic to sort on.
 Currently available:
                         Length.
   --keep-feature KEEP_FEATURE, -kf KEEP_FEATURE
-                        Feature to keep: gene, transcript, exon.
+                        Feature to keep: gene, transcript, exon, intron.
   --split SPLIT, -s SPLIT
                         Where to split --sort-on into groups.
 Currently
                         available: Quartiles.
-  --which-intron-exon WHICH_INTRON_EXON, -wie WHICH_INTRON_EXON
-                        Allows you to select a subset of introns/exons (if introns/exons are the feature to keep).
-Options: all, first, last, internal, first_and_last.
+  --exclude-feature EXCLUDE_FEATURE, -x EXCLUDE_FEATURE
+                        Feature to exclude.
+E.g. if you want the exons (use --keep-feature exon), but do not want any exon that overlaps an intron you can use --exclude intron --deeptools-output, -do
+                        Write the output in the correct 7-column bed-like format for deeptools computematrix. (#chrom start end name score strand deepTools_group)
 ```